Computing Approximate Equilibria in Weighted Congestion Games via Best-Responses

 \section{Abstract}

-We present a deterministic polynomial-time algorithm for computing $d^{d+o(d)}$-approximate (pure) Nash equilibria in weighted congestion games with polynomial cost functions of degree at most~$d$.
-This is an exponential improvement of the approximation factor with respect to the previously best algorithm.
-An appealing additional feature of our algorithm is that it uses only best-improvement steps in the actual game, as opposed to earlier approaches that first had to transform the game itself.
+We present a deterministic polynomial-time algorithm for computing $d^{d+o(d)}$-approximate (pure) Nash equilibria in (proportional sharing) weighted congestion games with polynomial cost functions of degree at most~$d$.
+This is an exponential improvement of the approximation factor with respect to the previously best deterministic algorithm.
+An appealing additional feature of the algorithm is that it only uses best-improvement steps in the actual game, as opposed to the previously best algorithms, that first had to transform the game itself.
 Our algorithm is an adaptation of the seminal algorithm by Caragiannis et al.~\cite{Caragiannis2011,Caragiannis2015a}, but we utilize an approximate potential function directly on the original game instead of an exact one on a modified game.